 Envisioning twenty minutes of blissful alone time, I grabbed a diet soda, a lusty novel, and raced up the stairs.
 I shook off my clothes and slipped into the bath.
 Warm, peaceful water enveloped me.
 I closed my eyes and breathed.
 Lavender.
 I sighed, sunk back, and rejoiced.

-After a while, I cracked open the book and flew forward in time to the year 3,012, to another world, one without kids and carpools, peanut butter and sticky hands.
+After a while, I cracked open the book and flew forward in time to the year 3,012, to another world, one without kids and carpools, peanut butter and sticky fingers.
 I traveled the galaxy and experienced a life filled with danger.

 “Ma, did ya get some popsicles?”
 Gina burst into the bathroom.